Clubs, Charities, Action Groups, Political, etc.

 Penistone Scout Group

-The Penistone troop has been around for decades and has a purpose built scout hut on Wentworth Road, Penistone.
-Now, in 2010, they are looking to recruit some new scout leaders.
+The Penistone troop has been around for decades and has a purpose-built scout hut on Wentworth Road, Penistone, which is also the headquarters of what used to be called the Girl Guides.
+These days, they are all called Scouts.

 Pennine Sailing Club